SAMMISolutions/docs/doc_posts/_components/core.md

 - **Enable enhanced protection mode**: When enabled, SAMMI will be restricted from modifying or deleting files outside the main SAMMI directory and critical files within its own directory.
 - **Enable alert logging**: When enabled, SAMMI creates a log file for all alerts shown inside SAMMI in your SAMMI root folder.
 Keep an eye on the file size as it can grow large over time.
 - **Prevent Full Crash**: When enabled, SAMMI will not close completely in the event of a button crash and will stay open so you can inspect variables.
 Use only for debugging purposes; this does not prevent internal SAMMI crashes.
+- **Verify Commands on Save**: When enabled (default), SAMMI checks for empty required boxes and duplicate Case statements when saving a button.
+Disable this if you want to save buttons without these validation checks.
 - **Deactivate Event Log**: When enabled, stops SAMMI from storing incoming events and hides the Log button from the main screen.
 - **Disable Own Chat Option**: When enabled, hides the "Only Trigger in own Chat" option from Twitch chat triggers.
 - **Timeout Default**: The default timeout value in milliseconds applied to newly created commands that have a "Timeout After" field.
 Default is `3000`.